Pimlico: Twentieth-century

 In 1953, the Second Duke of Westminster sold the part of the Grosvenor estate on which Pimlico is built.

-In 1970, whilst Roger Byron-Collins was a partner in Mullett Booker Estate Agents in Albion Street on the Hyde Park Estate, he sold the entire 27 acre freehold Pimlico Estate for £4.4 million to Jack Dellal of Dalton Barton Bank in a joint venture with Peter Crane of City and Municipal Properties, being a consortium controlled by the Hanson Trust.
+In 1970, whilst Roger Byron-Collins was a partner in Mullett Booker Estate Agents in Albion Street on the Hyde Park Estate, he sold the entire 27-acre freehold Pimlico Estate for £4.4 million to Jack Dellal of Dalton Barton Bank in a joint venture with Peter Crane of City and Municipal Properties, being a consortium controlled by the Hanson Trust.
 He was introduced to the owners of the Estate by the Hon Brian Alexander, son of Field Marshal Earl Alexander of Tunis, who at that time represented Previews International, a part of Coldwell Banker.
-Brian Alexander's friend, Colin Tennant, Lord Glenconner, owner of Mustique island in the Caribbean was friends with Henry Cubitt, Baron Ashcombe the chairman of the builders, Holland, Hannen and Cubbits who developed the estate comprising 480 homes in the 19th century and were major shareholders in partnership with Harry Reynolds of Reynolds Engineering of then owners CR Developments.
-Brian Alexander after leaving Previews International, eventually became MD of the Mustique Company for many decades.
+Brian Alexander's friend, Colin Tennant, Lord Glenconner, owner of Mustique island in the Caribbean, was friends with Henry Cubitt, Baron Ashcombe, the chairman of the builders, Holland, Hannen and Cubitts, who developed the estate comprising 480 homes in the 19th century and were major shareholders in partnership with Harry Reynolds of Reynolds Engineering, of then owners CR Developments.
+Brian Alexander, after leaving Previews International, eventually became MD of the Mustique Company for many decades.

 Pimlico was connected to the London Underground in 1972 as a late addition to the Victoria line.
 Following the designation of a conservation area in 1968 (extended in 1973 and again in 1990), the area has seen extensive regeneration.
 Successive waves of development have given Pimlico an interesting social mix, combining exclusive restaurants and residences with Westminster City Council-run facilities.